Lavender Graduation & Awards

 Lavender Class eligibility

-Register as a member of the Lavender Class to attend the ceremony and/or receive special regalia and recognition (rainbow tassel, lavender cord, and certificate).
+Registered members of the Lavender Class to attend the ceremony and/or receive special regalia and recognition (rainbow tassel, lavender cord, and certificate).
 Graduates may register without opting in to the ceremony.
-This celebration centers LGBTQIA2S+ graduates, and is open to all students who have graduated or will graduate from August 2024 to December 2025.
+This celebration centers LGBTQIA2S+ graduates, and is open to all students who have graduated or will graduate from August 2025 to December 2026.

 Column 2

 Hundreds of Lavender Class graduates and supporters come together each April to celebrate their achievements.
 The two hour program includes a keynote, presentation of graduates, announcement of award winners, and a reception.
-Those choosing to attend the ceremony may invite up to two guests.
+Those choosing to attend the ceremony may invite up to three guests through their graduate registration.

 Column 1